numopic/pysplainer/README.md

 ----

-Pysplainer allows you to create beautiful reports in PDF, PNG and SVG format out of your Python calculations.
-It is as easy as adding a decorator to your Python functions and you immediately gain access to an alternative, _explainable_, mode of running your calculations.
+Pysplainer allows you to create beautiful reports in PDF, PNG and SVG format from your Python calculations.
+It is as easy as adding a decorator to your Python functions and you immediately gain access to an alternative, _explainable_, mode of running the calculations.
 With the explainable mode enabled, you can use the trace of your calculations (including the nested functions if you wish) together with the powerful [Typst typesetting system](https://github.com/typst/typst) to show the algorithm and any intermediate results in its full glory.

 ## Example

-You just need to decorate your code with `@explainable` decorator and mark the comments and data you want to output with `##!`:
+Just decorate your code with `@explainable` decorator and mark the comments and data you want to output with `##!` like so:

 ```python
 @explainable